harbour/harbour.github.io/thirdparty.md

 ---
 layout: default
-title: "Third-party Tools and Libraries"
+title: "Third-parties"
 ---

-# Third-party Tools and Libraries
+# Third-parties

-These are some links to Harbour related 3rd party products.
+These are some links to Harbour related 3rd party tools and libraries.

 ## Categories: